own3d/docs/docs/docs/chatbot/README.md

 ### When does the bot enter my chat?

-Then chatbot is programmed to always stay in your chat.
-Unless your revoke the OWN3D Pro connection in Twitch.
+The EventSub-based chatbot is configured to stay in your chat whenever you log into OWN3D Pro.
+Unless you disconnect from OWN3D Pro in Twitch.

 ### Does the chatbot have an API?